Emery (band): 2000s: Formation and peak years

-Recent activity (2011–present)
+2010s: Continued career

 On January 26, 2011, it was announced that the band's fifth album, We Do What We Want, was set to be released on March 29, 2011.
 The band also released a clip of a song titled "Scissors".
 Another song titled "Curse of Perfect Days" was released to Christian rock radio stations.

 On January 31, 2011, vocalist, rhythm guitarist, and bassist Devin Shelton announced he was taking an "indefinite hiatus" from Emery.